 Michael Harrison is an experienced and passionate musician with a varied background as performer, educator and clinician.
 Mr. Harrison currently serves as the Director of Instrumental Music at the Coeur d’Alene Charter Academy in Northern Idaho where he teaches middle and high school concert band, orchestra and jazz band.
-He is currently in his second year serving as Director of the Coeur d’Alene Youth Orchestra.
+This marks his third year with the NIYS organization.

-Mr. Harrison received his undergraduate degree in Music Education and Trumpet Performance in 2003 from the University of Arizona in Tucson.
-He is now a third year Masters Candidate in the Conducting Program of the American Band College of Sam Houston State University.
+Mr. Harrison received his Bachelors degree in Music Education and Trumpet Performance in 2003 from the University of Arizona in Tucson and a Masters degree in conducting from the American Band College of Sam Houston State University.
 Before relocating with his wife and 2 children, Mr. Harrison previously taught band for 7 years at Utterback Middle School for the Performing Arts in Tucson, Arizona.
 While in Tucson, he also served as Director of the Tucson Jazzwerx, a community jazz outreach program, and Assistant Director for the Tucson Philharmonia Youth Orchestra.

 An accomplished performer and trumpeter, Mr. Harrison has appeared throughout the U.S., Canada and Japan and was featured on the 2009 & 2010 Jerry Lewis MDA National Telethon with the Arizona Roadrunners ‘Jass’ band.
 His performance experiences are diverse and include the Tucson Symphony Orchestra, Glenn Miller Orchestra, Disney College All-Star Band, and numerous touring Broadway productions.
 He has performed onstage with such musical legends as Jerry Lewis, Linda Rondstadt, Art Garfunkel, Wayne Newton, Bernadette Peters, Doc Severinson, Marvin Hamlisch, and The Smothers Brothers.
 Although his teaching schedule is very demanding, Mr. Harrison can regularly be seen performing with the Hot Club of Spokane and other notable groups around the Inland Northwest and he maintains an extensive private lesson studio.

-The 2016-17 season marks Kristina Phillips 10th year with the CDAYO.
+The 2017-18 season marks Kristina Phillips 11th year with the NIYS.
 She received her Bachelors of Music Education from Pacific Lutheran University and received her Masters Degree from the American Band College at Southern Oregon University.
 She has taught band and orchestra in the public schools in Tacoma, Spokane and Coeur d’Alene.
 Currently, Kristina is one of two 5th grade Strings teachers in the Coeur d’Alene School District.

 Kristina is principal bassist with the Coeur d’Alene Symphony, has served as principal cellist of the Coeur d’Alene Symphony, and is a regular performer with Opera Coeur d’Alene and the Lake City String Quartet.
 She also maintains a large private teaching studio in Coeur d’Alene.
 She and her husband Jim live in Coeur d’Alene with their four children.